 A commercial main street is a street that generally has commercial uses (shops, services, restaurants, cafes etc.) on both sides of the street and is walkable.
 Parking options are either parallel to the street, angle parking or surface lots located on the periphery of the commercial street so as not to block pedestrian access to the shops.
 Examples in Calgary include historic inner city streets such as 17 Avenue S.W., 33 Avenue S.W.
 (Marda Loop) or 9 Avenue S.E. in Inglewood, as well as in new communities such as McKenzie Towne or Aspen Landing.

 Thank you for providing your feedback.

 We have now completed our engagement for the Oakridge Co-op redevelopment application and you can view the final engagement summary here.

-Feedback received in all three phases of engagement has been used to inform the detailed review of the submission and the applicant will be submitting their final submission.
+Feedback received in all three phases of engagement has been used to inform the detailed review of the submission and the applicant has shared their final submission in response.